 "I AM Brother Oji" represents a masterpiece, an encyclopedic coffee-table book with chock-full of information and colour photos to inform and inspire young and old alike for generations to come.

-This site is a multimedia platform for creative alchemy fueled by the joy and passion of MADJ.
+This site is a multimedia platform for creative alchemy fuelled by the joy and passion of MADJ.
 Copyright © 2021 MoHip.
 All rights reserved.